 You can access the Jupyter notebook server from any host.
 Just type https://<VM DNS name or IP Address>:8000/

 Port 8000 is opened in the firewall by default when the VM is provisioned.

 We have packaged sample notebooks--one in Python and one in R. You can see the link to the samples on the notebook home page after you authenticate to the Jupyter notebook by using your local Linux user name and password.
 You can create a new notebook by selecting New, and then the appropriate language kernel.
 If you don't see the New button, click the Jupyter icon on the top left to go to the home page of the notebook server.

 Apache Spark Standalone

 A standalone instance of Apache Spark is preinstalled on the Linux DSVM to help you develop Spark applications locally first before testing and deploying on large clusters.
 You can run PySpark programs through the Jupyter kernel.
-When you open Jupyter and click the "New" button you will see a list of available kernels.
-The "Spark - Python" is the PySpark kernel that will let you build Spark applications using Python language.
+When you open Jupyter and click the "New" button you should see a list of available kernels.
+The "Spark - Python" is the PySpark kernel that lets you build Spark applications using Python language.
 You can also use a Python IDE like PyCharm or Spyder to build you Spark program.
 Since, this is a standalone instance, the Spark stack runs within the calling client program.
 This makes it faster and easier to troubleshoot issues compared to developing on a Spark cluster.